awsdocs/amazon-athena-user-guide/doc_source/msck-repair-table.md

 When you add or remove partitions, the metadata in the catalog becomes inconsistent with the layout of the data in the file system\.
 For example, after you create a table with partitions, information about the new partitions needs to be added to the catalog\.
 To update the metadata, you run `MSCK REPAIR TABLE` on the table\.
 This enables you to query the data in the new partitions from Athena\.

+## Considerations and Limitations<a name="msck-repair-table-considerations"></a>

+When using `MSCK REPAIR TABLE`, keep in mind the following points:
-It is possible it will take some time to add all partitions\.
++ It is possible it will take some time to add all partitions\.
 If this operation times out, it will be in an incomplete state where only a few partitions are added to the catalog\.
-You should run the statement on the same table until all partitions are added\.
+You should run `MSCK REPAIR TABLE` on the same table until all partitions are added\.
 For more information, see [Partitioning Data](partitions.md)\.

-**Note**
-For partitions that are not compatible with Hive, use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to load the partitions so that you can query their data\.
++ For partitions that are not compatible with Hive, use [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to load the partitions so that you can query their data\.
++ Partition locations to be used with Athena must use the `s3` protocol \(for example, `s3://bucket/folder/`\)\.
+In Athena, locations that use other protocols \(for example, `s3a://bucket/folder/`\) will result in query failures when `MSCK REPAIR TABLE` queries are run on the containing tables\.

 ## Synopsis<a name="synopsis"></a>